ian-fisher-developer/qt-qml/README.md

-# qt-qml

-Experiments with Qt QML

-## Motivation
+# Learning About Qt QML/Quick

-My employer heavily uses Qt.
-The GUI elements are all QtWidgets -- no QML.
-These are my personal investigations of QML.
+My employer heavily uses Qt, with GUI elements from the mature QtWidgets module.
+Most new projects (outside my employer) appear to implement GUIs with the newer QtQML/QtQuick modules, supporting more dynamic GUIs.

+These are my personal investigations of QtQml and QtQuick.

+## Applications

+1. Minimal Table -- a simple QML table view displays data from a C++ table model

 ## Configuration

-QML is still evolving rapidly.
+QML and Quick are still evolving rapidly.
 These experiments use Qt 6.3.0 -- the latest at the time of writing.
-Each project is built with CMake -- recommended by the latest QML documents.
+Each project is built with CMake -- recommended by the latest QML/Quick documents.

 Each project builds in a Desktop configuration, and in a WebAssembly configuration to run in a browser.

-### Desktop

 ### WebAssembly